The history of sales operations is much longer than most people might expect.

 Sales operations and CRM also have a long history together.
 As CRM has become one of the most widespread and embedded software tools in the sales process, the need to have a dedicated team overseeing it has grown.

-In fact, one of the more common ways for employees to enter or transition into sales operations is by becoming a certified administrator of a popular CRM system like Salesforce, Dynamics, or SugarCRM.
+One of the more common ways for employees to enter or transition into sales operations is by becoming a certified administrator of a popular CRM system like Salesforce, Dynamics, or SugarCRM.

 CRM systems today frequently have a lot of moving parts.
-This includes huge databases of customer and prospect information, sales automation tools, artificial intelligence, dashboards, reporting tools, and other functionality.
+This includes huge databases of customer and prospect information, sales automation tools, CRM artificial intelligence, dashboards, reporting tools, and other functionality.

 Without dedicated personnel to implement and support all of these features, sales teams tend to get trapped into one of two scenarios: